-My mentor told me that it takes 3 days for the mind to slow down and so I persisted.
-The first 3 days of the Vipassana meditation course felt like 2 weeks – at least!
+My mentor told me it takes three days for the mind to slow down, so I persisted.
+The first three days of the Vipassana meditation course felt like two weeks – at least!

 What he was saying was annoyingly true, but it did not help me very much.

 The noise that was in my head was insane.
-It felt as if I was in a room full of people, all shouting and scraping chairs around.
+It felt like I was in a room full of people shouting and scraping chairs around.
 The more I tried to note and calm it down, the louder it would get.

 After fighting for what felt like hours the most incredible thing happened.
 Like the snapping of two fingers, everything went dead silent – and I mean like Outerspace silent!

 I was so relieved and surprised that I almost opened my eyes.